-A Paris surprise proposal as unique as she
+A dazzling Paris surprise proposal as unique as she

 When it comes to unique marriage proposal ideas that touch the heart, we never cease to be amazed by the creativity and passion of our gentlemen (and ladies).

-Kevin's Paris surprise proposal concept went something like this: he told Jane that they'd visit an art exhibition at Trocadéro ... and needed to arrive at sunrise in order to beat the crowds.
+Kevin's Eiffel Tower Proposal concept went something like this: he told Jane that they'd visit an art exhibition at Trocadéro ... and needed to arrive at sunrise in order to beat the crowds.

 The final display then personalized Kevin's promise with a commitment to devote his entire life to making her the happiest woman in the world.

-The display concluded with a simple call to action for her to turn around.
-And while Jane was absorbing the final message of devotion, Kevin quickly stepped back and dropped to his knee.
+The display concluded with a simple call to action for Jane to turn around.
+And while she was making sense of the final message of devotion, Kevin confidently stepped back and dropped to his knee.

 When Jane turned around, he looked her straight in the eyes and asked her to become his wife.

-It was truly one of the most romantic Eiffel Tower proposals we've ever seen.
+It was hands-down one of the most romantic Eiffel Tower proposals we've ever witnessed.

 And since they had a pair of fabulous classical musicians on hand, Kevin asked Jane for their first dance as fiancée and fiancé.

-When you travel thousands of miles to propose in Paris like Kevin, you've already demonstrated how madly in love you are and how important the surprise wedding proposal is to you.
+When you travel thousands of miles to propose in Paris like Kevin, you've already demonstrated how madly in love you are ... and how important your partner is to you.

 Then again, you only get one shot at making your Paris surprise proposal deeply romantic, unique, and unforgettable.
-And that's why we compiled a comprehensive list of Paris-specific proposal dos & don'ts (we assume you already checked out the general dos & don'ts of How to Propose).
+And that's why we compiled a comprehensive list of Paris-specific proposal dos & don'ts (we assume you already checked out our Paris Proposal Insider's Guide).